adamwulf/app-launch-guide/README.md

 - [ ] Advertising
 	- I hesitate to even list this one, it's usually the cop-out business model.
 You should know that you need **huge** traffic to make ad revenue work.
 "It'll be viral and we'll make crazy ad revenue" is not a business model.

 I can't count the number of times I hear founders talk about the myriad ways they'll make money.
 "We'll have ads!
-And paid upgrade!
+And paid upgrades!
 And sell t-shirts! and of course subscription revenue from our pro users!"
 This is your first clue that you don't understand your audience, go back to the start of Step 2 and get more feedback from your potential customers.
 You can expand to more revenue streams _after_ success, but for launch you need to pick _one_.

 You should have 1 revenue model, and be working to validate that 1 model starting right now.
 If that model doesn't end up working out, you'll find out soon and can iterate to a new model - that's fine.
 It's better to pick one => prove it wrong => move to a second model.
 Trying too many models at once confuses your users, confuses your dev schedule, and confuses your success metrics.